Number of staff and nature of the first instance authority

 Name in English Number of staff Ministry responsible Is there any political interference possible by the responsible Minister with the decision making in individual cases by the first instance authority?

-Immigration and Borders Service (SEF), Asylum and Refugees Department (GAR) 24 Ministry of Home Affairs No
+Until 28/10/2023 Immigration and Borders Service (SEF), Asylum and Refugees Department (GAR) 24 Ministry of Home Affairs No

-Source: Information provided by SEF (April 2023).
+Source: Information provided by SEF (April 2023), and Asylum Act.

-In accordance with the Asylum Act and the internal regulation of the Immigration and Borders Service (SEF), the responsibility for examining applications for international protection and drafting first instance decisions lies with the Asylum and Refugees Department of SEF (SEF-GAR).
-Decisions granting, refusing (except in accelerated and admissibility procedures), ceasing, and withdrawing international protection are formally adopted by the Ministry of Home Affairs.[1]
-In practice, the latter adopts such decisions based on the assessment and recommendations of the determining authority, which thus remains the main entity responsible for the examination of asylum claims.
+Until 29 October 2023, in accordance with the Asylum Act and the internal regulation of the Immigration and Borders Service (SEF), the Asylum and Refugees Department of SEF (SEF-GAR) was responsible for examining applications for international protection and drafting first instance.
+Decisions granting, refusing (except in accelerated and admissibility procedures), ceasing, and withdrawing international protection were formally adopted by the Ministry of Home Affairs.[3]
+In practice, the latter adopted such decisions based on the assessment and recommendations of the determining authority, which thus remained the main entity responsible for the examination of asylum claims.

 • to organise and process asylum applications;